 At present services for these groups are running online.

-There are sessions running on various days throughout the week, however these are subject to change in September 2020:
+There are sessions running on various days throughout the week, however these are subject to change:

 - Monday afternoons (time TBC) – Creative Group

 When services return to face to face/group working there may be opportunities in the following sessions:

 - Monday 4pm – 7:15pm, Cooper’s Lodge, Coventry

 - Monday 5pm – 6:45pm, Wellington Gardens, Coventry

 - Wednesday 4pm – 7pm, Stockingford Community Centre, Nuneaton

 - Wednesday 5pm – 6:45pm, Wellington Gardens, Coventry